Roll20/help.roll20.net/_posts/2012-09-05-sidebar-art-library.markdown

 ##Deleting content for data usage

 Roll20 allows 100MBs worth of art assets to be used by a free account.
-To free up space, you can simply delete items in your
+To free up space, you can simply delete items in your library by selecting the red trash can icon next to the image.
+The system will prompt you prior to deleting the data to confirm that you wish to continue.

-* Favoriting items
-* Tagging items in your library
-* Removing uploaded content to decrease your quota usage